-The Paulding County Sheriff’s Officebegan the development of the SWAT Team program in 1998 with fourteen deputies.
-The team was formulated in response to the increase in violent crimes and the greater sophistication of the criminal element, on the national level.
+The development of the Paulding County Sheriff’s Office SWAT Team began in 1998 with fourteen deputies.
+The team was formulated in response to the increase in violent crimes and the greater sophistication of the criminal element.
 As the criminals became armed with greater firepower and variety of weapons, an immediate response by local law enforcement was required.

-Over the years, our program has developed from a loosely structured format to its present status.
-The team now consists of over 20 team members including tactical members, a tactical dispatcher, tactical marksmen, explosive breachers and a gas team.
+Over the years, the team has grown to over 20 team members including tactical entry members, tactical marksmen, explosive breachers, a gas team, and logistics team.

 Numerous misconceptions exist around the S.W.A.T. philosophy.
 One of the primary misconceptions is that when S.W.A.T. responds to an incident, the use of deadly force is eminent or at least highly likely.
 This misconception was refuted in a study conducted by the National Tactical Officers Association, which revealed that agencies with S.W.A.T.
 Teams actually had less incidents of the use of deadly force than agencies without this capability.
 One of the reasons for this is the increased variety of special equipment and tools available to S.W.A.T., which allow the resolution of high-risk scenarios without the use of lethal force.

-Our team trains for 4 hours every week.
+Our team trains for at least 4 hours every week.
 The tactical marksmen train for 4 hours additionally each month.
 Training varies to the needs of the team.
 Whether it be advanced firearms training or entry training, SWAT always trains and maintains a state of readiness, ready to respond when citizens need them most.

 Team Members often seek out more advanced training in addition to their routine duties.
 Team Members have acquired and mastered skills in areas such as: explosives (breaching), gas/less lethal munitions, rappelling, countersniper tactics, advanced firearms tactics, search and rescue, and many more.